bu-icsg/dana/README.md

 #### <a name="io-queues"></a> IO Queues
 While neural network configurations are loaded from the memory of the microprocessor, all input and output data is transferred from Rocket to X-FILES/DANA hardware through the Rocket Custom Coprocessor (RoCC) register interface.
 We have plans to enable asynchronous transfer through in-memory queues.

-#### <a name="generality-of-xfiles"></a> Generality of X-FILES Software and Hardware
-The definition of X-FILES software and hardware is generic in terms of the backend accelerator.
-However, the current implementation of the [Transaction Table](https://www.github.com/bu-icsg/xfiles-dana/tree/master/src/main/scala/TransactionTable.scala) performs DANA-specific state update logic for transactions.
-We're in the process of refactoring the Transaction Table to support arbitrary backends.

 #### <a name="configuration-offload"></a> Ability to Offload Configurations
 We don't currently support writeback of trained neural network configurations from DANA back to the memory of the microprocessor.
 Repeated user calls to use the same neural network configuration will, however, use the cached (and trained) neural network configuration on DANA.